SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Inheritance

-Amelogenesis imperfecta can have different inheritance patterns depending on the gene that is altered.
-Many cases are caused by mutations in the FAM83H gene and are inherited in an autosomal dominant pattern.
+When amelogenesis imperfecta is caused by variants in the FAM83H gene, it is inherited in an autosomal dominant pattern.
 This type of inheritance means one copy of the altered gene in each cell is sufficient to cause the disorder.
-Some cases caused by mutations in the ENAM gene also have an autosomal dominant inheritance pattern.

-Amelogenesis imperfecta can also be inherited in an autosomal recessive pattern; this form of the disorder can result from mutations in the ENAM or MMP20 gene.
-Autosomal recessive inheritance means two copies of the gene in each cell are altered.
-The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.
+When this condition is caused by variants in the FAM20A gene, it is inherited in an autosomal recessive pattern.
+Autosomal recessive inheritance means both copies of the gene in each cell must have a variant to cause the disorder.
+The parents of an individual with an autosomal recessive condition each carry one copy of the altered gene, but they typically do not show signs and symptoms of the condition.

 Other Names for This Condition